hashicorp/consul/website/source/docs/platform/k8s/service-sync.html.md

 ### Service Meta

-A service registered in Consul from K8S will set the `external-source` key to "kubernetes".
+A service registered in Consul from Kubernetes will set the `external-source` key to "kubernetes".
 This can be used by API consumers, the UI, CLI, etc. to filter service instances that are set in k8s.
-The Consul UI (in Consul 1.2.3 and later) will read this value to show a Kubernetes icon next to all externally registered services.
+The Consul UI (in Consul 1.2.3 and later) will read this value to show a Kubernetes icon next to all externally registered services from Kubernetes.

 Additional metadata can be specified using annotations.
 The "KEY" below can be set to any key.
 This allows setting multiple meta values: